hoang-ama/DCI/posts/2025-12-15-14-how-startup-studio-build-successful-startups.md

 There are different implementations of the studio approach, depending on who the founders are, what the vision of the organization is.
 But the recipe is similar.
 ### Steps
 Here are the common steps to build a startup studio:
-- Take a core team & entrepreneurs in residence;
+- Take a core team & entrepreneurs in residence.
-- Add shared infrastructure & in-house funding;
+- Add shared infrastructure & in-house funding.
-- Generate ideas internally, or in some cases, act as a cofounder;
+- Generate ideas internally, or in some cases, act as a cofounder.
-- Build multiple startups in parallel;
+- Build multiple startups in parallel.
-- Trash what doesn’t work, reassign team – so you keep all the expertise;
+- Trash what doesn’t work, reassign team – so you keep all the expertise.
-- Spin off what works into a dedicated company;
+- Spin off what works into a dedicated company.
 - Grow.
 Exit.
-Repeat.
+Repeat

 ### Advantages
 Compared to the old startup building recipe, startup studios make early-stage building easier:
-- You have a team of experienced company builders;
+- You have a team of experienced company builders.
-- The studio provides a safety net, reducing the risk of failure;
+- The studio provides a safety net, reducing the risk of failure.
-- Because the team sticks together even if an idea fails, their experience grows, they become even better builders;
+- Because the team sticks together even if an idea fails, their experience grows, they become even better builders.
-- A studio is perfect for quick, low-cost experimentation;
+- A studio is perfect for quick, low-cost experimentation.
 - You build trusted relationship with investors, so getting follow-on investments for your portfolio companies becomes easier.

 ### Challenges and risks